ImperatorLang/basic-smart-contracts/doc/deploy-if-token-paid.md

 | Pre-Production | `--testnet-magic 1` | `export MAGIC="--testnet-magic 1"` |
 | Mainnet | `--mainnet` | `export MAGIC="--mainnet"` |

-The Cardano CLI commands are compatible with version 1.35.3
+The Cardano CLI commands are compatible with version 1.35.4
 ```
 ~  : cardano-cli --version
-cardano-cli 1.35.3 - linux-x86_64 - ghc-8.10
+cardano-cli 1.35.4 - linux-x86_64 - ghc-8.10
-git rev 950c4e222086fed5ca53564e642434ce9307b0b9
+git rev ebc7be471b30e5931b35f9bbc236d21c375b91bb
 ```

 ## Configure minting policy
 Usage of the minting policy will require an amount of tokens to be paid to a specific wallet.
-We will now configure the minting policy so it knows which wallet to verify correct amount ot tokens paying for the minting.
+We will now configure the minting policy so it knows which wallet to verify correct amount of tokens paying for the minting.

 ### Generate payment address for owner
 ```
-~/wallets  : cardano-cli address key-gen --normal-key --verification-key-file mp-pay-to-wallet.vkey --signing-key-file mp-pay-to-wallet.skey
+~/wallets  : cardano-cli address key-gen --normal-key --verification-key-file mint-treasury-wallet.vkey --signing-key-file mint-treasury-wallet.skey
-~/wallets  : cardano-cli address build --payment-verification-key-file mp-pay-to-wallet.vkey $MAGIC --out-file mp-pay-to-wallet.addr
+~/wallets  : cardano-cli address build --payment-verification-key-file mint-treasury-wallet.vkey $MAGIC --out-file mint-treasury-wallet.addr
 ```

 ### Fetch Payment pub key hash for address
 ```
-~/wallets  : cardano-cli address key-hash --payment-verification-key-file mp-pay-to-wallet.vkey --out-file mp-pay-to-wallet.pkh
+~/wallets  : cardano-cli address key-hash --payment-verification-key-file mint-treasury-wallet.vkey --out-file mint-treasury-wallet.pkh
 ```

-The contents of your mp-pay-to-wallet.pkh should now be a 56 byte hex, similar to but not identical to `7b45192a44984917462c498270f8ba855f9689a50d923d7fa00aeef2`.
+The contents of your mint-treasury-wallet.pkh should now be a 56 byte hex, similar to but not identical to `ce7e716960ebcea4e07b62cf8a2962ba9b0a6f852ee452ef108f977d`.
 All wallets have their own unique key hash

 ## Serialize minting policy script
 Time has come to build your unique minting policy.
 This is accomplished with the following command.
 This works in the way that the `mint-if-token-paid-to` executable compiles your minting policy using six parameters (following --)

-NOTE: It is important that you verify the policy id (currency symbol) of the token you require as payment.
-The policy id `c5825916b76ea72083f51b28faa07931d93677e6be92fab76d97269f` **IS NOT** the real policy id of Djed.
+**NOTE: It is important that you verify the policy id (currency symbol) of the token you require as payment.** In this example, we require testnet Djed as payment for our tokens.
+Policy id of Testnet Djed (Preprod) is `9772ff715b691c0444f333ba1db93b055c0864bec48fff92d1f2a7fe` and the token name is **Djed_testMicroUSD**
 To get hold of your preferred tokens policy id, please refer to the website of the token creators.

 Example stable coins: